Quantum dot coupled to topological insulators: The role of edge states: The non-interacting limit

 \subsection{The current}

 Another strong signature of the edge state is found in the finite-bias current across the dot.
-To study this, we consider a setup with two leads [left (L) and right (R)] coupled symmetrically ($t_{\rm L} = t_{\rm R}$) to the dot.
+To study this, we consider a setup with two leads [left (L) and right (R)] which are coupled asymmetrically ($\Gamma_{\rm L} = 3\Gamma/5$, $\Gamma_{\rm R} = 2\Gamma/5$) to the dot so as to represent a generic coupling situation one might encounter in experiments.
 A bias voltage $V_{\rm L} = -V_{\rm R} = V/2$ is applied.
-The current $I$ from left to right across the dot is (see Appendix \ref{App:nonint})
+The steady-state current $I$ from left to right across the dot is (see Appendix \ref{App:nonint})

 The factor $\Gamma_{\rm L}(\omega)\Gamma_{\rm R}(\omega)$ in Eq.~(\ref{EQ:current}) implies that a current can flow only when the left valence band (with energies below $V_{\rm L}-\Delta)$ overlaps with the right conduction band (with energies above $V_{\rm R} + \Delta$).
 This happens at voltages $V/ 2 > \Delta$.
 As $\rho(\omega)$ appears in Eq.~(\ref{EQ:current}), the current increases significantly when the broadened peak in the dot spectral function lying close to $\epsilon$ enters this region of overlap.
 This occurs at voltages around $V/2 = \Delta + |\tilde{\epsilon}|$, with the peak position $\tilde{\epsilon}$.
 Note that any further peak induced by possible edge states (in the leads) lies close to $V_{\rm L}$ or $V_{\rm R}$, as we have found in Sect.~\ref{Sec:rho}, and thus can never enter the overlap region.